madelsu/pituitary-adenoma-segmentation-nnunet/README.md

 This project investigates **automated pituitary adenoma segmentation from MRI** using the **nnU-Net v2 deep learning framework** (Isensee et al., 2021).
 The study evaluates segmentation accuracy against **expert annotations** and explores strategies such as **data augmentation and dataset merging** to improve performance across heterogeneous clinical datasets.

-> Developed as part of a **Master's Thesis in Bioinformatics** at the University of Copenhagen.
+> Developed as part of a **Master's Project in Bioinformatics** at the University of Copenhagen.

 ---